Jaume93/La-Liga-Santander/Readme.md

 ## COMPETITIONS
 ____
-<p>In this section it would be expected to show more statistics, matches and classification table of other European leagues</p>
+In this section it would be expected to show more statistics, matches and classification table of other European leagues

 ## TO DO
 - Improve web design